Introduction to HVAC System Components

 What Is An HVAC System And How Does It Work?

-In short, an HVAC system is an intricate web of different parts that work together to regulate indoor temperatures, air quality, and humidity levels.
-A furnace creates heat to keep you toast in the winter, and an air conditioning unit creates cool air to keep you comfortable during the summer.
-In addition, filters in the duct system collect dust and other contaminants before they cycle through the home, improving air quality and reducing allergens in the air.
+HVAC stands for Heating, Ventilation, and Air Conditioning.
+An HVAC system is a network of connected units that work together to regulate indoor temperatures, air quality, and humidity levels.
+A furnace creates heat to keep you toast in the winter, and an air conditioner creates cool air to keep you comfortable during the summer.
+Filters in the duct system collect dust and other contaminants before they cycle through the home, improving air quality and reducing allergens in the air.

 Now that you know what an HVAC system is, what is the next step?
-If you want to become a heating and air technology technician, or you are just curious about how HVAC systems work, it is important to know the key parts of an HVAC system as well as the function of HVAC parts.
-We will briefly go over the 13 main parts of any HVAC system as well as what they do and how they work.
+If you want to get certified as a heating and air technology technician, or you are just curious about how HVAC systems work, it is important to know the components of an HVAC system as well as the function of HVAC parts.
+We will briefly go over 13 basic HVAC components, how each part works, and how an HVAC system works as a whole.

-The air conditioning unit is what draws in warm air from your home and cools it off before sending that cool air back into your home.
-This helps to keep your home comfortable in the summer while maintaining your desired temperature.
+The air conditioning unit, or an AC for short, draws in warm air from your home and recirculates it as cool air.
+An AC unit removes heat and moisture from the air and sends it outside your home, passing it through a scientific process to effectively cool the air with refrigerant before sending that cool air back into your home.
+This is what keeps your home comfortable in the summer at the perfect temperature.

 Opposite of the air conditioning unit, the furnace draws in cold air from your home and warms it up using a series of burners and coils.
 This warm air is then pumped into your home, keeping you nice and toasty during the winter.